zimbora/esp32-BG95/Readme.md

 - MQTT (multi connection)
 - TCP (multi connection)
 - HTTP (despite modem supports it, I don't see advantage on using it.
-Use TCP instead)
+Use TCP instead) demo-tcp shows an example of 1 http request.
+Later, in a different repo, I will also provide a library to do and parse http requests
 - COAP (not implemented for now)
 - LwM2M (not implemented for now)
 - DFOTA (to develop..)